 Level 1 and Level 2 EV charging (AC Charging)

-Standard charging, also known as AC charging, uses either a household power outlet, a dedicated AC charging station connected to residential power, or the vehicle's built-in EV charging cable.
-This method relies on a standard household electricity supply of either 200-240V (level2), delivered directly to the vehicle.
+Standard charging, also known as AC charging, utilizes widely available AC power.
+This ranges from standard household outlets (100-120V, Level 1) to dedicated higher-voltage circuits (200-240V, Level 2).
 Because EV batteries require DC power, the vehicle's onboard charger (OBC) converts incoming AC power to DC to charge the battery.
 We'll discuss the OBC in more detail in a later section.

 In Japan and the United States, standard charging connectors comply with SAE J1772 and IEC 62196-2 Type 1 specifications.
 The primary advantage of standard charging is its versatility it can be installed both at homes and in locations without access to commercial power infrastructure.
-Its cost is relatively affordable, ranging from just a few thousand yen for household outlet adapters to several hundred thousand yen for dedicated charging units.
+Its cost is relatively affordable, ranging from low-cost household adapters to more substantial investments for dedicated charging units.

 The primary drawback, however, is slower charging speed.
 A complete charge from an empty battery can take up to 12 hours.